GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 **Updates**

-- **March 5, 2021**: Removed many conditionals required before Chrome 89.
+- **March 5, 2021**: Removed limitations for SharedArrayBuffer, debugging
+  functionalities, etc. They are now fully enabled in Chrome 89.
 - **February 19, 2021**: Added a note about feature policy `allow="cross-origin-isolated"` and debugging functionality on DevTools.
 - **February 9, 2021**: Added an instruction [how to set up a reporting